Ganga Zumba (film): Plot

-In a sugarcane plantation in Pernambuco, in the 17th century, Antão is a young a slave born in the below decks of a slave ship which brought his mother, a captive, to the Portuguese colony of Brazil.
+In a sugarcane plantation in Pernambuco, in the 17th century, Antão is a young slave born in the below decks of a slave ship which brought his mother, a captive, to the Portuguese colony of Brazil.
 When he is older, he is told that his mother (who by then had already passed away) had been a queen, and that he was destined to become Ganga Zumba, African king.
 The wise and old slave Sororoba tells him also about Palmares, a free kingdom hidden in the hills and protected by the Orisha Oshosi, formed by runaway slaves.

 Palmares' king, Zambi, who was in constant war against the whites, had just lost his son and, upon learning of Antão's existence, wanted him to become Palmares's new leader.
 Sorobaba and others prepared his escape with the help of a guide sent by Zambi, and, together with his lover Cipriana, he flees.
 While on the road, they are spotted by Portuguese landowners from a neighbouring farm, but they manage to kill them, except for the slave Dandara.
 When, however, they stumble upon the river that was the designated meeting place with Zambi's warriors, they find no one.
 Eventually, they manage to find Palmares where they receive a king's welcome, despite pursuit by the slave hunter Tolentino da Rosa.